ROCm/rocSOLVER/rocsolver/docs/source/userguide_install.rst

 Building & installing from source
 =====================================

-The rocSOLVER source code is available `here <https://github.com/ROCmSoftwarePlatform/rocSOLVER.git>`_.
-Download/clone the desired branch using the command:
+The `rocSOLVER source code <https://github.com/ROCmSoftwarePlatform/rocSOLVER.git>`_ is hosted on GitHub.
+Download the code and checkout the desired branch using:

 .. code-block:: bash